casperfrx/bibin-tailscale/README.md

 # (bi)bin

+A (heavily modified) fork of the excellent [bin](https://github.com/w4/bin) that I used as a starting point for this project.

-A fork of the excellent [bin](https://github.com/w4/bin).
-It is a pastebin-like project for my own website: quick scratchpad, url shortener, QR code generator...
+`(bi)bin` is a pastebin-like project for my own website: quick scratchpad, url shortener, QR code generator...
 I also added a rudimentary password protection scheme because I did not want to have to curate the content.

 It is optimized for speed and can handle hundreds of clients per second (async code with [Rocket](https://rocket.rs/)/[SQLx](https://github.com/launchbadge/sqlx)).